cbor-wg/update-8610-grammar/draft-ietf-cbor-update-8610-grammar.md

 been updated and some of which have not been, in particular based on
 {{clari}}.

+Attackers may want to exploit such potential confusion by crafting CDDL models that are interpreted differently by different parts of a system.
+There will be a period of transition from the details that the
+{{RFC8610}} grammar handled in a less well-defined way, to the updated grammar defined in the present document.
+This transition might offer one, but not the only kind of opportunity for the kind of attack that relies on differences between implementations.
+Implementations that make use of CDDL models operationally already need to ascertain the provenance (and thus authenticity and integrity) and applicability of models they employ.
+At the time of writing, it is expected that the models will generally be processed by a software developer, within a software development environment.
+Developers are therefore advised in general to only import CDDL models from authoritative sources, as with any other source code they might want to integrate.

 # IANA Considerations

 This document has no IANA actions.